ey92/notes/6010notes.md

 ### Relationship Marketing
 - tracking customers over time and adjust to their changing needs
 - database tech made tracking customers possible
-- acquiring new customer 4x as expensive as trackign and keeping old customer
+- acquiring new customer 4x as expensive as tracking and keeping old customer
 - **Hunter-Gather Paradigm of Marketing**: search for customers, locate them, sell, move on
 - **Agrarian (Farming) Paradigm of Marketing**: cultivate customers, watch & grow over time, educate, anticipate needs, shape and create needs, protect and reward
 - relationship marketing on the web necessary to compensate for lack of physical location or quality